Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Digital fingerprinting (faster processing)

-- Real-time FBI checks (reduces wait times)
+- Real-time FBI checks (shorter wait times)

-This may speed up renewal processing in your county.
+These changes may speed up your renewal.

 After You Renew

-When your new CHL arrives:
+When your new CHL card arrives:

 -

-Verify all information is correct
+Check that all the information is correct.

 - Name spelling